Jotunn/kbnhud/.github/README.md

 Installing the HUD
 -------

-**Download**
+### OS Compatibility
+**KBNHud is compatible with every OS that TF2 runs on, these being:**

+* Windows
+* Mac OS
+* Linux (KBNHud is developed in Linux)

+### Download

-**If you're on Windows, KBNHud is now included in [CriticalFlaw's and Revan's HUD Editor](https://www.editor.criticalflaw.ca/), an installer and customization tool that provides a visual system for enabling the customizations you use, as well as set up your crosshairs, colors, and more.**
+**If you're on Windows, KBNHud is now included in [CriticalFlaw's and Revan's HUD Editor](http://www.criticalflaw.ca/TF2HUD.Editor/), an installer and customization tool that provides a visual system for enabling the customizations you use, as well as set up your crosshairs, colors, and more.**

 To download the HUD, click the green `Code` button above, then click `Download Zip` in the menu that pops up.
 Then, extract `kbnhud-master.zip`, which should create a folder of the same name.

-**Installation**
+### Installation

 **Where to install:**